top of page

 4th Movement Rows and Rows of Gigantic Geysers

-We journey to Saturn’s icy moon Enceladus, once dismissed as a featureless ice rock.
+Staying at Saturn, we explore its icy moon Enceladus, once dismissed as a featureless ice rock.

 That view changed in 2005 when NASA’s Cassini spacecraft flew by and detected a surprising magnetic signal.